-When I was little, whenever I heard my name I knew more often than not that I was in trouble.
+Way way back before I was even thinking about ever being called Mummy, whenever I heard my name being called by my own Mummy I knew more often than not that I was in trouble.
 Siblings grassing me up, teachers about to give me a bollocking… and if I heard my full name?
 Then I knew my mum was on the warpath.

 As a teenager the sound of my name outside my bedroom door on Saturday mornings would always mean one thing: her bursting in before I’d even worked out whether I was actually awake or not to ask me if I had “any plans for the day” (er, well my plan was sleeping, actually) and I had to think of something fast so she didn’t give me jobs to do.
 The sound of my name never accompanied “tea’s ready” or “there’s a bacon butty for you here love” – this kind of good news was always heralded by a bang on the bannister.
 I asked if she wanted a gong for her birthday and she said she’d gong me in a minute, and this wasn’t Upstairs Downstairs.

 Even at work, hearing the sound of my name could spell the doom of being flung a short deadline or being asked to nip into a meeting room “for a chat” – wtf have I done now?
 Is it because they’ve finally twigged I’ve been late every day for two and a half years or is it the fact that l should have had those stats done by yesterday but I spent my time doing a snazzy colour-coded potential weight loss projection in Microsoft Excel?
 Either way, better minimise this River Island page while I’m away from my desk…